davecan/SafeSuperMemo/README.md

 The script and its associated properties file are both thoroughly documented.
 See them for more details.
 Be sure to check the warnings.

+### Caveat Emptor

+I've used this personally over 150 times without incident, including recovering from backup copies a few times.
+But just because I never encountered an issue with it doesn't guarantee you won't.
+Therefore your use of this must be at your own risk.
+Be sure to check the warnings in the script documentation.

 ### License

 SafeSuperMemo is distributed under the terms of the MIT license.